Fuji's Top Model - the Fujifilm Fujica AX-5

-To get around the confusion, Fujica lenses will often be described as using the Fuji AX mount or F/AX.
+To get around the confusion, compatible lenses being sold online will often be described as using the Fuji AX mount or F/AX.

 Lenses are difficult to find.
 Most likely you’re going to be limited to 50mm and 55mm Fuji lenses.
 If you get lucky, you might be able to find a 28mm lens.

 An option for third party lenses would be to use Tamron Adaptall lenses.
 The one catch is that you will need to find a Fujica AX adapter.